jspecify/jspecify/docs/user-guide.md

 unless their types are explicitly marked `@Nullable`.
 If applied to a package then its scope is all the code in the package.
 If applied to a class or interface then its scope is all the code in that class or interface.
+TODO: mention modules.
+First use of `interface`, before `class` subsumed all type declarations.

 ```java
 @NullMarked